 - In off season periods such as the few weeks prior to Christmas and outside of the summer months the gondola is generally peaceful and quiet.

-For a unique evening experience you can purchase a ticket that covers the cost of the gondola ride and dinner.
+For a unique evening experience you can book the Sky Experience.
+It includes the cost of the gondola ticket valid from 4pm owwards and a 2 course meal in the Sky Bistro.
 This will allow you to see the scenic lights of Banff town site.